Nilpotent completions of groups, Grothendieck pairs, and four problems of Baumslag: Introduction

 Theorem \ref{t:N} is proved in Section 7.
 As with our other results, the proof exploits the theory of profinite groups.
 It also relies on results concerning the $L^2$-Betti numbers of discrete groups.
 A key observation here is that the first $L^2$-Betti number of a finitely presented residually torsion-free-nilpotent group is an invariant of its pro-$p$ completion for an arbitrary prime $p$ (see Corollary \ref{c:sameL2}).
 Theorem \ref{t:N} will emerge as a special case of a result concerning $L^2$-Betti numbers for dense subgroups of free pro-$p$ groups (Theorem \ref{t:general}).

 In Section 8 we discuss some implications of our results.
-The non-vanishing of the first $L^2$-Betti number for parafree groups of rank $r\ge 2$ is shown to have several important consequences, two of which are gathered in the following theorem.
+The non-vanishing of the first $L^2$-Betti number for a parafree group in the same nilpotent genus as a free group of rank $r\ge 2$ is shown to have several important consequences, two of which are gathered in the following theorem (the second part of which was originally proved by Baumslag \cite{Baum69}).
 We also apply our results to the study of homology boundary links and prove that a non-free parafree group cannot be isomorphic to a lattice in a connected Lie group.

-\begin{letterthm} If $G$ is finitely generated and parafree of rank $r\ge 2$ then the reduced $C^*$-algebra of $G$ is simple, and every generating set for $G$ contains an $r$-element subset that generates a free subgroup of rank $r$. \end{letterthm}
+\begin{letterthm} Let $G$ be a finitely generated parafree group in the same nilpotent genus as a free group of rank $r\ge 2$.
+Then the reduced $C^*$-algebra of $G$ is simple, and every generating set for $G$ contains an $r$-element subset that generates a free subgroup of rank $r$. \end{letterthm}

 The first part of the paper is organised as follows.
 In Section 2 we recall some basic properties about profinite and pro-nilpotent completions of discrete groups and about the correspondence between the subgroup structure of the discrete group and that of its various completions.
 In Section 3 we describe criteria for constructing distinct groups of the same nilpotent genus.
 In particular we prove that if a map of finitely generated discrete groups $P\hookrightarrow\G$ induces an isomorphism of profinite completions, then $P$ and $\G$ have the same nilpotent genus.
 (If ones assumes merely that $\wh{P}\cong\wh{\G}$, then the genus need not be the same.)
 Our proof of Theorem \ref{main} involves the construction of carefully crafted pairs of residually torsion-free-nilpotent groups $u:P\hookrightarrow\G$ such that $\wh{u}:\wh{P}\to\wh{\G}$ is an isomorphism.
 Theorem \ref{main}(1) is proved in Section 5, and Theorem \ref{main}(2) is proved in Section 4.
 The proof of Theorem \ref{t:H2} is more elaborate: it involves the construction of a finitely presented group with particular properties that may be of independent interest (Proposition \ref{p:newD}).